Reduce the risk of skin cancer

 - broad-spectrum

-- sun protection factor (SPF) 30 or above
+- sun protection factor (SPF) of at least 50

 - not passed its used-by date.